 - Sleep.
 Getting a good night's rest plays an important role in recovery and also growth.
 During the first few hours of sleep, your body releases human growth hormone which is crucial to building lean mass.
 But the process requires available protein.
 According to some research, consuming a long acting protein like casein before bed allows amino acids to be more readily available for muscle synthesis (8).
 You also want to aim to get at least 7 hours of sleep each night for better recovery and a stronger workout next time.

 - Eat More Protein.
 Protein intake is one area that is still widely debated in the bodybuilding community, and recommendations can vary from one source to the next.
-But with sufficient energy intake, some studies suggest getting a little more protein in your diet, approximately 0.6g to 1.0g per pound of body weight, can support building lean mass (9,10).
+But with sufficient energy intake, some studies suggest getting a little more protein in your diet, up to 1.0 to 1.5 grams per pound of body weight, can support building lean mass (9,10).
 And while some research indicates eating more than 0.8g/pound does not results in any additional benefits, additional intake has not shown to be harmful either (11).
 By rule of thumb, you can aim to get at least 1g of protein per pound of lean mass - estimate your body fat percentage, calculate how much of you weight is from fatty tissue and the remaining amount is your fat free mass (FFM).

 - A 200 pound male with 10% body fat has 20 pounds of fatty tissue (200 x 0.10 = 20)

 - This leaves 180 pounds of FFM, which would be 180g of protein per day.